Einfach komplex! A multimodal and interdisciplinary approach to examine linguistic complexity within Leichte Sprache

 The project aimes to investigate the psycholinguistic and neurolinguistic correlates of Leichte Sprache, a German version of plain language.
 Using an interdisciplinary and innovative approach, the programme is intended to advance the framework of Leichte Sprache and its rules.
 By applying methods such as eye-tracking (ET), electroencephalography (EEG) and functional magnetic resonance imaging (fMRI), a neurobiologically feasible model of Leichte Sprache is developed.
 As empirical research on the reception of Leichte Sprache has been very limited, the project examines the impact of complexity reduction on several linguistic levels, including those of syntax, morphology, lexicon and semantics.

 Linked to the research group are scholarships that address outstanding graduates of linguistics, translation studies, life sciences or the like.

-This project, co-funded by the Gutenberg Nachwuchskolleg and the Johannes Gutenberg University, will start in April 2018.
+This project, co-funded by the Gutenberg Nachwuchskolleg and the Johannes Gutenberg University, started in April 2018.